mmerchant/fcc_robocaller_list/README.md

-# Data on Unwanted Calls
+# Data on Unwanted Callers

 This script simply fetches the spreadsheet from the FCC's site (https://consumercomplaints.fcc.gov/hc/en-us/articles/205239443-Data-on-Unwanted-Calls) and outputs only the telephone numbers.